Computer-aided process planning: Future development

-Generative or dynamic CAPP is the main focus of development, the ability to automatically generate production plans for new products, or dynamically update production plans on the basis of resource availability.
+Generative or dynamic CAPP is the main focus of development, which is the ability to automatically generate production plans for new products, or dynamically update production plans based on resource availability.
 Generative CAPP will probably use iterative methods, where simple production plans are applied to automatic CAD/CAM development to refine the initial production plan.

 A Generative CAPP system was developed at Beijing No. 1 Machine Tool Plant (BYJC) in Beijing, China as part of a UNDP project (DG/CRP/87/027) from 1989 to 1995.
 The project was reported in "Machine Design Magazine; New Trends" May 9, 1994, P.22-23.
 The system was demonstrated to the CASA/SME Leadership in Excellence for Applications Development (LEAD) Award committee in July 1995.
 The committee awarded BYJC the LEAD Award in 1995 for this achievement.
 In order to accomplish Generative CAPP, modifications were made to the CAD, PDM, ERP, and CAM systems.
 In addition, a Manufacturing Execution System (MES) was built to handle the scheduling of tools, personnel, supply, and logistics, as well as maintain shop floor production capabilities.

 Generative CAPP systems are built on a factory's production capabilities and capacities.
-In Discrete Manufacturing, Art-to-Part validations have been performed often, but when considering highly volatile engineering designs, and multiple manufacturing operations with multiple tooling options, the decisions tables become longer and the vector matrices more complex.
+In Discrete Manufacturing, Art-to-Part validations have been performed often, but when considering highly volatile engineering designs, and multiple manufacturing operations with multiple tooling options, the decision tables become longer and the vector matrices more complex.
 BYJC builds CNC machine tools and Flexible Manufacturing Systems (FMS) to customer specifications.
 Few are duplicates.
 The Generative CAPP System is based on the unique capabilities and capacities needed to produce those specific products at BYJC.
 Unlike a Variant Process Planning system that modifies existing plans, each process plan could be defined automatically, independent of past routings.
 As improvements are made to production efficiencies, the improvements are automatically incorporated into the current production mix.
 This generative system is a key component of the CAPP system for the Agile Manufacturing environment.

 In order to achieve the Generative CAPP system, components were built to meet needed capabilities: